richardcrng/richard.ng/_garden/My Digital Garden (Home).md

 # Welcome to my Digital Garden!

+This is the home page for my [[digital garden|digital garden]] - thanks for visiting!

+There's some visitor caution advised:

 [[digital garden motivations|I have been inspired]] to create a [[digital garden|digital garden]] to help me to distill my thoughts (even when unfinished) and [[learning in public|learn in public]].

 In doing so, this liberates me to put down content that is finished.